 The Lifetime ISA is not right for you if you will need access to your savings for another reason, or an emergency, as you may get back less than you have saved.
 Additionally, the Lifetime ISA is not right for you if you intend to purchase your home within 12 months.

-You will be charged a government withdrawal charge of 25% of the amount you withdraw if you try to withdraw your money for any reason other than:
+You will be charged a government withdrawal charge of 25% if you withdraw your money for any reason other than one of the lifetime events outlined below:

 - Buying your first home